vierge-noire/cakephp-fixture-factories/docs/lifecycle.md

 It is still possible to use the native CakePHP fixtures.
 To this aim, you may simply load them as described [here](https://book.cakephp.org/3/en/development/testing.html#creating-fixtures).
 This will have a slight impact on the speed of your tests.
 You may consider in such cases disabling the truncation of tables between each test as described above.
-The CakePHP fixtures will handle that.

 We however discourage using both Fixture Factories and CakePHP Fixtures within one single Test Class.
 It is possible, but may lead to confusion for the developer.